 His business and governance skills, as well as practical knowledge from a Building Project Management background, come in handy for Project Kiwi.

-Business Owner & Designer
+Marketing & Designer

 The ability to make a difference to the population and future of our national bird is an incredible opportunity, and being able to contribute to the identity of the Trust is an inspiring position to be in.

 I enjoy working with some of the most passionate and hugely respected leaders in a project well known for setting benchmarks for kiwi conservation on a national and global scale.

 Farmer & Landowner